 Mills College welcomes applications from international students, which includes applicants seeking a student visa or US citizens living abroad.
 Mills College is authorized under federal law to enroll non-immigrant students.
 Admissions is selective and is based on a holistic review of the admissions application and the required supporting documents.

-All international applicants must submit the Common Application with a $50 application fee and the credentials outlined in the Applying for Admission section.
-In addition, they must also submit the following supporting documents:
+All international applicants must submit the Common Application or Mills College Application with a $50 application fee and the credentials outlined in the Applying for Admission section.

 A candidate must be eligible for a diploma from an approved secondary school and should be recommended for admission by their school.
 Students should submit certified copies of secondary school records and of all internal and external test results, college records, if any, and school certificates or matriculation examination scores.
 Courses in progress must also be included.

 If the transcript is in a language other than English it must be accompanied by a certified English translation.
 Applicants that have college or university level classes are required to have an official course-by-course evaluation done prior to enrollment by one of the member organizations of the National Association of Credential Evaluation Services (NACES.)